tomheaton/mcjty-website/www/docs/1.18/ep4.md

 ThiefFindChestGoal is a custom goal that knows how to navigate to a nearby chest and then start looting it.
 We make use of the vanilla MoveToBlockGoal because it already has support for moving to a specific target.
 Some notes:

-* We use level.blockEvent() to send an event to the chest to open and close it's lid.
+* We use level.blockEvent() to send an event to the chest to open and close its lid.
 That way players can see that a thief is busy opening the chest and stealing from it.
 The event id to use for this is 1 (see ChestBlockEntity for this).
 * We override stop() so that we can close the chest again and also set stealing to false in the thief entity.
 * In tick() we will remove one item from the chest every second.